If you have a question that are not answered here, please contact Cody at Cody@Conwaylocallygrown.com

 When and Where do I pick up my order?

-Every Friday evening between 4:00 and 6:00 at Saint Peter’s Episcopal Church at 925 Mitchell Street.
+Every Friday afternoon between 330-6pm at St Peter’s Episcopal Church at 925 Mitchell Street, Conway, AR.

 Back to the top